What is the Azure Machine Learning Data Prep SDK for Python?

 pip install --upgrade azureml-dataprep

-To import the package in your Python code, use:
+After installing the SDK, import the package in your Python code:

 import azureml.dataprep as dprep

 auto_read_file() function to load your data without having to specify the file type.
 This function automatically recognizes and parses the file type.

 Generate quick summary statistics for a dataflow with one line of code with the

 Calling this function on a dataflow object results in output like the following table.